Appearance

 Sharing profiles

 Once you've tuned a profile, you can share it as a one-click import link, or import someone else's.
-What gets shared is the settings, fully resolved into concrete values.
+What gets shared is the settings, fully resolved into concrete values — and now the profile's execution schedule travels with it too (the recipient can preview it and choose whether to import it).
 What does not get shared is your accounts or your channel assignments — the recipient applies the imported profile to their own channels.
 See Profile Sharing.

 Ideal Settings & Trading Strategy